-The Canisius College Western New York (WNY) Prosperity Scholars program is a truly innovative scholarship program for students with an entrepreneurial drive who want to make a difference in Western New York.
-Canisius Prosperity Scholars combine scholarship assistance with credit-bearing internships to gain both academic and practical experiences in their intended professions.
-Prosperity Scholars are given the opportunity to intern in their chosen fields of interest, where they work alongside and are mentored by leaders in upper-level management.
-Additionally, they are eligible for significant scholarship assistance, so they can fully focus on making the most of their internship opportunity and Canisius educational experience.
+The Canisius College Western New York (WNY) Prosperity Fellowship program is a truly innovative fellowship program for students with an entrepreneurial drive who want to make a difference in Western New York.
+Canisius Prosperity Scholars combine fellowship assistance with credit-bearing internships to gain both academic and practical experiences in their intended professions.
+Prosperity Fellows are given the opportunity to intern in their chosen fields of interest, where they work alongside and are mentored by leaders in upper-level management.
+Additionally, they are eligible for significant fellowship opportunity and Canisius educational experience.
 In return, Prosperity Scholars must commit to working, and therefore giving back economically, in WNY for at least two years within a decade of obtaining their degree from Canisius.

-Upon receiving the Western New York Prosperity Scholarship, students must:
+Upon receiving the Western New York Prosperity Fellowship, students must:

 - Agree to work in Western New York for at least two years within a decade of attaining degree